 .AVIATION...At the SLC terminal...VFR conditions are expected to

-UT...Winter Weather Advisory until noon MST today for UTZ010.
+UT...Winter Weather Advisory until 8 AM MST this morning for UTZ020.

 For more information from NOAA`s National Weather Service visit...